News From the SALT Minds - Nov 3, 2014

 Overview.
 In addition to expending the Garden State Growth Zones by adding Atlantic City (which now qualifies the area for maximum Economic Redevelopment and Growth grants), the 2014 EOA makes several revisions to the existing GROW NJ tax credit program.

 Grow NJ Program Summary.
 The Grow New Jersey assistance program is New Jersey's main job creation incentive program, providing numerous tax incentives in designated jurisdictions.
-Eligibility is based on a location in a qualified area, meeting employment and capital investment requirements, demonstrating that Grow NJ award is material factor in the entity's strategy, and demonstrating that the benefit of investments and increase in employment is more than 110% of the requested tax credit.
+Eligibility is based on a location in a qualified area, meeting employment and capital investment requirements, demonstrating that Grow NJ award is a material factor in the entity's strategy, and demonstrating that the benefit of investments and increase in employment is more than 110% of the requested tax credit.

 Grow NJ Program 2014 Updates.
 The legislation introduces "mega project" status, which qualifies capital investment projects of at least $20 million in a qualified area for larger tax credits.
 In addition, the EOA 2014 reduced the minimum capital investment requirement for the rehabilitation and improvement of warehousing, logistics, and research and development premises for the continued use of the premises from $40 to $20 per square foot, and for new construction from $120 to $60 per square foot.